Network Security Monitoring

 For companies that are yet to enforce access controls in their network, they should consider implementing the correct protocols as soon as feasible.

-In addition to this, information security is a big part of many modern compliance regulations, which legally restrict who has the right to access certain types of data—this is particularly the case in fields such as finance and healthcare.
+In addition to this, information security is a big part of many modern compliance regulations, which legally restrict who has the right to access certain types of data—this is particularly the case in fields such as finance and healthcare, though more industries are quickly adopting data privacy and compliance regulations of their own.

 New regulations regarding the use and storage of data (especially as they pertain to customers) are coming into force every year.

-California has CCPA, New York has SHIELD, and a number of other states are implementing similar measures which aim to ensure businesses are appropriately safeguarding data.
+California has CCPA, New York has SHIELD, the medical industry has HIPAA, and a number of other states are implementing similar measures which aim to ensure businesses are appropriately safeguarding data.

-Because of this, compliance standards are increasingly needing to be met, and those who are not in compliance are putting themselves and their network in a position of vulnerability.
+Because of this, those who are not in compliance are putting themselves and their network in a position of vulnerability.

 CMMC, for example, bases its practices on the NIST framework.